caderek/benny/README.md

 module.exports = handlers
 ```

-Now you can reuse it, using the spread operator:
+You can now reuse it, using the spread operator:

 ```js
 const { add, suite } = require('benny')